-The Chamber recognizes that robust privacy laws already apply to many sectors of the economy.16 Policymakers should work to harmonize sectoral privacy approaches unless there is a meaningful reason to keep an existing sectoral law.
-While the Chamber believes that some sectoral privacy laws dealing with sensitive personal information, such as the Health Insurance Portability and Accountability Act ("HIPAA"), should remain in place, policymakers and stakeholders should continue to engage industry about how legacy privacy laws interact with a new national privacy framework.
-Any new privacy framework should not impose dual enforcement of multiple federal agencies upon regulated entities.
+The Chamber recognizes that robust privacy laws already apply to many sectors of the economy.
+A federal law should work to harmonize sectoral privacy approaches unless there is a meaningful reason to keep an existing sectoral law.
+While the Chamber believes that some sectoral privacy laws dealing with sensitive personal information such as the Health Insurance Portability and Accountability Act ("HIPAA") should remain in place, policymakers and stakeholders should continue to engage industry about how legacy privacy laws interact with a new national privacy framework.
+Any new privacy framework should not impose dual enforcement of federal agencies upon regulated entities.

-With a few statutorily-established sectoral exceptions, the U.S. Chamber of Commerce recognizes that the Federal Trade Commission ("FTC" or "Commission") generally is best positioned to enforce a new federal privacy framework.
+With a few statutorily-established sectoral exceptions, the U.S. Chamber of Commerce recognizes that the FTC is best positioned to enforce a new federal privacy framework.
 The FTC, pursuant to its Section 5 Unfair and Deceptive Trade practices authority in the FTC Act, has taken enforcement actions against various entities for privacy related issues.
-Additionally the FTC has "enforced statutes that protect certain health, credit, financial, and children's information" and has "brought over 500 cases protecting the privacy and security of consumer information."17 It is clear for those sectors within its established jurisdiction that the FTC has the expertise to enforce any new federal privacy framework.
-For this reason, the Chamber proposes that FTC be given the increased "unfair and deceptive trade practices" authority to enforce new consumer privacy rights such as opt-out, deletion, and transparency.
+Additionally the FTC has "enforced statutes that protect certain health, credit, financial, and children's information" and has "brought over 500 cases protecting the privacy and security of consumer information."
+It is clear for those sectors within its established jurisdiction that the FTC has the expertise to enforce any new federal privacy framework.